HenrikBechmann/react-infinite-grid-scroller/README.md

 It also contains the _crosscount_ property, which is calculated interrnally, and the following properties, which may have been altered from the source values by the scroller:

 _runwayRowcount, listsize_

+# Known issue

+This utility does not work on Safari iOS (mobile).
+It works on Sarari MacOS, but not as well as on the other major browsers (Chrome, MS Edge, and Firefox).

 # Licence

 [MIT](LICENSE.md) &copy; 2020-2022 [Henrik Bechmann](https://twitter.com/HenrikBechmann)